Skip to main content

 Rhodiola rosea is a root extract used as an adaptogen, which means it helps the body adjust to stress without simply stimulating you like caffeine.
 It supports mood, focus, and stamina by gently modulating cortisol, serotonin, and dopamine.
 Most clinical doses are 200 to 400 mg per day, taken in the morning.

-Rhodiola differs from caffeine in two important ways.
+Rhodiola differs from caffeine in 2 important ways.
 Caffeine works by blocking adenosine, the molecule that builds up to make you sleepy, which masks fatigue.
 Rhodiola modulates stress hormones and supports cellular energy production, so most patients describe the feeling as "calm focus" rather than "jittery alert."
 It also does not interfere with sleep when dosed before 2 PM.

 Most patients feel a subtle calmer focus and reduced afternoon crash within the first week of consistent dosing.
-Deeper benefits in burnout (better mood baseline, fewer irritability spikes, easier recovery from stressful days) usually take 4 to 8 weeks.
+Deeper benefits in burnout, better mood baseline, fewer irritability spikes, easier recovery from stressful days, usually take 4 to 8 weeks.
 If 8 weeks have produced nothing, rhodiola is probably not the missing piece.

 Daily long-term use is reasonable for some patients, but I usually advise cycling.
 A common pattern is 8 to 12 weeks on, then 2 weeks off, repeated as needed.
 Cycling helps your receptors stay sensitive and reduces the chance of subtle tolerance.